shano/historian/README.md

     $ echo hist import >> ~/.profile

-This will import your .bash_history every time you launch a new shell.
+This will import your .zhistory every time you launch a new shell.

 ### Getting Started

-Import your `~/.bash_history`
+Import your `~/.zhistory`

     $ hist import